janneskruse/masterthesis_genai_spatialplan/README.md

 - load required modules: `module load <module_name>`

 ### connect to jupyter hub server on HPC
-- selet exisitng juypter hub server in vs code on kernel selection
+- select existing jupyter hub server in vs code on kernel selection
 - create a new session in jupyter hub
 - generate a token in the jupyter hub session
 - set url to `https://lab.sc.uni-leipzig.de/jupyter/`